wp-plugins/tabby-responsive-tabs/readme.txt

 * Aria attributes and roles aid screen reader accessibility
 * Tabs and content are accessible via keyboard

+The Tabby Responsive Tabs plugin is designed to be an easy and lightweight way to add responsive tabs to your content.
+There is no admin panel and experienced developers should be able to easily customise how the tabs display on their site by replacing the built-in CSS rules with a customised version (see note below for more details of this).

-> For the easiest way to customise the display of your tabs, you can now use the [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on from cubecolour.
-This adds a settings panel for customising your tabs without editing any code.
-You can use the default tabby styles or one of the one-click style presets as a starting point for customisation.
-This add-on also enables you to load the files required to add icons to your tab titles.
+> For the easiest way to customise the display of your tabs without editing any code, you can now use the [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on from cubecolour.
+This adds a settings panel with several parameters for customising your tabs.
+You can use the default tabby styles or one of the included one-click style presets as a starting point for customisation.
+The add-on also enables you to easily add icons to your tab titles.

 = Usage: =